jcorporation/myGPIOd/README.md

 myGPIOd can communicate natively with MPD and also integrates nicely with all HTTP APIs.

+Since version 2.0.0 myGPIOd can also read events from generic input devices (`/dev/input/..`).

 ## Features

 - **mygpiod - the daemon component**